StackStorm/st2docs/docs/source/install/index.rst

 Installation
 ============

-For a quick evaluation of StackStorm, get a clean box and fast-forward to :doc:`all_in_one`.

-For package-based installation, start from :doc:`Overview <./overview>`, and proceed with the guide for your Linux distribution.
+For a quick evaluation of |st2| and package-based installation, start from :doc:`Overview <./overview>`, and proceed with the guide for your Linux distribution.

 .. rubric:: Installations